TheMajorMayhem/SmileDoJ/smile-training-materials/cellcalls.md

    - Suspects may be eligible for up to a 25% discount on fines or time (not both).
    - Discounts must not be used to persuade a guilty plea and should be decided after the plea.

-2. **Not Guilty Plea**
+2. **Not Guilty or No Contest Plea**
-   - If the suspect pleads not guilty and pays bail, they will schedule a court date.
+   - If the suspect pleads not guilty or no contest and pays bail, they will schedule a court date.
      - If they win the case, they are reimbursed for fines and bail.
      - If they lose, they forfeit the bail money, and the judge sentences them.